Subscribe To This Site

 Fears escalate while the referendum in southern Sudan approaches very fast in the absence of solutions to raddled, incoherent, ethnical and sectarian problems and the requirements of independent state.

-The simple answer is no because of many threats the referendum in Southern Sudan poses in the future of the Southern Sudan itself.
 Here are the highlights to the most complicated self-determination process in Sudan, the biggest country in the African continent.

 Most of the Sudanese people are worried that the Sudanese in the southern Sudan vote for session.
 The only question that people ask is whether the Sudanese in the south will vote for session or not.